Nicholas Stone: Porch of St Mary the Virgin, Oxford

 Nicholas Stone's Baroque porch at the Church of St Mary the Virgin, Oxford.
 Designed 1637.

 In 1637, Stone designed a new entrance porch for the University Church of St Mary the Virgin, Oxford, this was one of his most spectacular works, in a European baroque design.
 The porch's heavy Baroque is quite unlike the eventual form the style was later to take in England.
-A huge scrolled pediment is supported by a pair of massive solomonic columns, an ancient architectural feature revived, in Italy, as a feature of the Baroque, and used most notably, as Stone would have been aware, for the baldacchino at St. Peter's Basilica in Rome, which has been completed by Bernini just four years earlier.
+A huge scrolled pediment is supported by a pair of massive solomonic columns, an ancient architectural feature revived, in Italy, as a feature of the Baroque, and used most notably, as Stone would have been aware, for the St. Peter's Baldachin at St. Peter's Basilica in Rome, which has been completed by Bernini just four years earlier.

 The obvious European, and thus Catholic, design of the porch was later to cause problems for the porch's patron Archbishop Laud because at the centre of the scrolled pediment was placed a statue of the Virgin and Child, a composition considered to be Roman Catholic idolatry, and later used against the Archbishop at his trial for treason in 1641 following the grand Remonstrance.
 Today, the statue is still bears the bullet holes cause when it was fired upon by Cromwellian soldiers.